Trust-Governed Health Plans for Government Contractors

 The Structural Difference

-Most regulated contractors have capable brokers.
+Most regulated contractors already have capable brokers, carriers, administrators, and vendors.

 In addition, we govern the structure itself.

-Your Plan Already Operates.
+Your Plan Already Operates

 If you operate under the Service Contract Act or prevailing wage frameworks, operation alone is not enough.
-It must be governed.